ContextMapper/contextmapper.github.io/_docs/reverse-engineering/reverse-engineering.md

 }
 </pre></div>

-We removed the entities in the CML model above in order to save space here.
-The full example and the projects source code can be found
+Note that we removed the entities in the CML model above in order to save space here.
+The full example and the project source code can be found
 [here](https://github.com/ContextMapper/context-map-discovery/tree/master/Examples/LakesideMutual).